CyberSoc-Newcastle/sql-injection-competition/competition/solutions.md

 There are two possible solutions for this question.

-One solution is to use the username and password that you obtained for Alex (or any other user) and submitted that to the login form.
+One solution is to use the username and password that you obtained for Alex (or any other user) and submit that to the login form.

 Another solution is to input `' or 1=1;--` into the login form and submit that.
 This would select the first record in the users tables, which is Steve.